TheLacus/daggerfall-unity-mods/Addons/RealGrass/RealGrassMod_readme.txt

 Put the *.dfmod file 'DaggerfallUnity_Data/StreamingAssets/Mods'.
 Use the load order settings window to choose if you want water plants and stones or only grass, and customize the size and shape of grass.

+**CUSTOMIZATION**
+It is possible to customize this mod from the mod settings in-game.
+Presets with default values are avilable, but it's possible to customize them individually.
+If you create an interesting combination, do not forget to share your own preset!

+- WaterPlants
+Places vegetation near water areas, like lakes and river.
+There is a total of four different plants, for the same number of climate regions: mountain, temperate, desert and swamp.
+They all have two variations, summer and winter.
+You can choose to show the winter version during this season, or not to show them like the grass.

+Additionally it places waterlilies above the surface of temperate lakes and some tufts of grass inside the mountain water zones.
+Plants bend in the wind and waterlilies move slightly on the water surface moved by the same wind.

+- TerrainStones
+Places little stones on the cultivated grounds near farms.

+- Size
+The size of grass is determined by a minimum and a maximum value for height and width.

+- Density
+Thick and thin values (separated for grass, water plants, desert plants and stones) affect the number of objects per terrain tile.
+Higher or lower numbers determine the density, while the delta between the min and max affect the homogeneity or variety among all tiles.

+- NoiseSpread
+The spread of the variety of grass, an higher number causes a more varied placement.
+It doesn't affect the number of objects.

 **UNINSTALL**
 If you wish to uninstall, you can safely remove the mod from the StreamingAssets folder.